blitz2233/Nitro-Gen/README.md

 Disclaimer Education Purpose Only.
 This project was created only for good purposes and personal use Please be aware that your action has consequences Be careful using this tool, I am warning you to use this tool for Education Purpose Only.
 Preview

-Installation 🔧 Automatic Installation - Launch setup.bat 🔧 Manual Installation - pip install -r requirements.txt & python vemon.py You need the latest python. install here
+Installation 🔧 Automatic Installation - Launch Nirtrogen.exe 🔧

-Python was not Found?
-You probably just installed python